jessicagbsg/front-end-real-time-collab-notes/README.md

 ## Layout

-go to [notesphere](https://fenotesphere.vercel.app/) to see the layout and interact with the application.
+Go to [notesphere](https://fenotesphere.vercel.app/) to see the layout and interact with the application.

 Important note: users must be logged in to edit shared note.

 # Tools Used